jushg/goose/docs/slide.md

 ## Table of Contents

 - Language Features Overview
-- Software Architecture Overview
 - Implementation Deepdive
   - Parsing and Compiling
   - Virtual Machine Runner
   - Memory Management
   - Concurrency Control
-- Other Dependencies:
+- Other Dependencies (If have time):
   - Frontend
   - Peggy
   - Jest for testing